lhalcomb/Kiip/README.md

 <div name="functional-requirements">
   <h3>Functional Requirements</h3>
 </div>
-The following actors and use cases have been identified for the Ozarks Day Hiker application.
+The following actors and use cases are identified for the KiiP (Key investment & income Planer)

 #### Actors
 | Actor | Description |